 Aplicación de Estándares(Esta página no se ha traducido al Español)

-Global Footprint Network has released the Ecological Footprint Standards 2009 and has begun the 2012 Standards update process.
+The Ecological Footprint Standards 2009 are the current operational standards that we use with all of our partners and businesses, including our 2016 Edition of the National Footprint Accounts.
 The 2009 Standards build on the first set of internationally recognized Ecological Footprint Standards, released in 2006, and include key updates – such as, for the first time, providing standards and guidelines for product and organizational Footprint assessments.

 The Ecological Footprint Standards 2009 are designed to ensure that Footprint assessments are produced consistently and according to community-proposed best practices.
 They aim to ensure that assessments are conducted and communicated in a way that is accurate and transparent, by providing standards and guidelines on such issues as use of source data, derivation of conversion factors, establishment of study boundaries, and communication of findings.
 The Standards are applicable to all Footprint studies, including sub-national populations, products, and organizations.